arslanahmedawan/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 # Advanced setup

-The {@link builds/guides/integration/installation Installation} guide describes the easiest ways to run CKEditor builds in your project and the {@link builds/guides/development/custom-builds Custom builds} guide explains how to add or remove features from the build or change webpack configuration.
+Thee {@link builds/guides/integration/installation Installation} guide describes the easiest ways to run CKEditor builds in your project and the {@link builds/guides/development/custom-builds Custom builds} guide explains how to add or remove features from the build or change webpack configuration.

 In this guide, we would like to show you ways to closer integrate CKEditor 5 with your application.
 Thanks to that, you will be able to optimize the bundling process of your project and customize the builds in a more convenient way.